He Goeth Before You Into Galilee: Accolades

-TVLine named Edi Patterson as a honorable mention for the "Performer of the Week" for the week of April 5, 2025, for her performance in the episode.
+TVLine named Edi Patterson as an honorable mention for the "Performer of the Week" for the week of April 5, 2025, for her performance in the episode.
 The site wrote, "When we say The Righteous Gemstones Judy Gemstone is unpredictable, we really can't emphasize it enough: We never have any clue what crude and oddly specific insult is going to tumble out of her mouth next, but we do know Edi Patterson's delivery will give us some of the week's funniest TV.
 Such was the case in Sunday's episode, when Judy tried to sabotage her dad's relationship with Lori Milsap by intimidating Lori with a one-on-one chat.
 Judy's plan was totally ineffective (duh), but we were blessed in the meantime with some of Patterson's most go-for-broke physical comedy and unrivaled line readings.
 We'll simply never forget Judy trying to goad Lori into sexually harassing her; there's life before we heard the sentence, “Don't be bumpin’ on my bare t—ty meat,” and there's life after."